About the Author

 Dr. Teresa Bolick is a licensed psychologist specializing in children and teenagers with autism spectrum disorders.
 Her other books are Adolescence: Helping Preteens and Teens Get Ready for the Real World and Asperger Syndrome and Young Children: Building Skills for the Real World.

-Asperger Syndrome and Adolescence
+Autism and Adolescence

 Other Books by Dr. Teresa Bolick: